vitorbeltrao/Image-Classifier/README.md

 * We optimize the neural network hyperparameters and save the best parameters.
 * Finally we evaluate the best model in the test set.

+***

+**Conclusion:**

+For computer vision problems, using CNNs are more suitable and will certainly achieve better performances than ours here.
+Our model did not perform as well, but for a first iteration it was reasonable!
+We can leave as next steps, address this problem with CNNs and compare the respective performances of the two architectures.
+We can also, in addition to testing our own CNN, test various architectures of pre-trained models with transfer learning.

+We ended up suffering a bit from the overfitting problem, where our model performs better on the training dataset than on the validation dataset, but that's to be expected as this is a complex problem.
+In the end, we ended up reaching an accuracy of 82% in the test set, which as we said, is not bad for a first iteration.

 ## File Descriptions <a name="files"></a>